§ Sector — Museums

 § Why NaviLens in museums

-Accessible signage for an autonomous visit.
+Accessible signage for an independent visit.

 - 01